EMPOWER EL SALVADOR

 Governance: We have established a strong Empower El Salvador board that has successfully completed registration with the Salvadoran government.
 Empower is registering and partnering with an existing Salvadoran NGO. known as Asiste.

-In El Salvador we are ready to commence setting up the work in Soyapango, San Salvador - a very significant gang area within the nation.
+In El Salvador we are establishing a new work in Soyapango, San Salvador - a very significant gang area within the nation.
 We will have the same modus operandi as everywhere else where we work – partnering with local Christian leaders as opposed to sending missionaries.
 Our main leader there will be Alexis Coto.
 He and his team of staff and professionals work and live among the gangs.

 The photos below will be the site of our first “Education Centre” working alongside our Soyapango church/school partners.
-We will have to refurbish the buildings - that is all do-able for the team.
-Also, once we have commenced the project (later in 2024) we will put a second floor of about 100 sq.m (1000 sq. feet) on top of these existing buildings.
 See a description of the building project here.

-The Education Centres will be operate like this: It is for boys aged 12-16 years from gang families who are desperate to study, to get ahead in life and who are well behaved.
-But, despite their positive enthusiasm, they nevertheless end up in the gangs anyway.
-It will open at midday, five days per week.
-Boys who are selected for the program will come at midday when they will have lunch together with the mentors (in El Salvador, school commences at 7am and finishes at 12pm).
-Then we will study English, computer/I.T studies along with mathematics.
+The Education Centres will operate like this: It is for boys aged 12-16 years from gang families who are desperate to study, to get ahead in life.
+They will be well-behaved, but despite their positive enthusiasm, they nevertheless may well end up in the gangs anyway.
+The Center will open at midday, three days per week.
+Initially, 10 boys will be selected for the program.
+We will ensure that they will all be enrolled at the same private school (in El Salvador, school commences at 7 am and finishes at 12 pm) then they will walk to our Center arriving at about midday when they will have lunch together with the mentor.
+Then they will study English, computer/I.T studies along with mathematics and Bible.
 The kids will build their own computers.
 Together they will make dinner and eat together as a family while being actively discipled by our mentors.
+Both group and individual counseling will be available.
+The mentor who runs the program is an assistant pastor at our partner church.

 You can read more here if you wish.